klem-data/API---Webscrapping/TP2 and  3/README.md

   - A method for securing data stored in the database.

+==> Intermediate software that processes the request before it reaches the main application.
+Middleware functions process requests and responses, often for tasks like logging, authentication, or validation.

 - **Question 6:** _Which Python library is often used to serialize and deserialize JSON data in the context of REST APIs?_

   - JSONify